The City of Canada Bay invites you to experience the diversity of our main streets, from Drummoyne to Rhodes.

 It also boasts a healthy body business centre with fitness centre, pharmacy, ten pin bowling and laser skirmish, indoor play centre, beauty and consulting businesses.

-For information on the history of North Strathfield, visit our Local Studies section.
+For information on the history of North Strathfield, visit our Local history page.

 Rhodes is a unique centre overlooking the parks around and waters of Homebush Bay.
 Built on a 40 hectares site it has transformed a former industrial site in a to a fabulous destination which features seven great parks throughout the development, as well as cycle and pedestrian paths that join in to Bicentennial Park.